Covid-struck Council tightens belt | Dandenong Star Journal

 The charge was marginally reduced from $48 due to the State Government deferring its landfill levy rise from July to January 2021.

-Under the 2 per cent rates cap, rates rose an average of 0.4 per cent for residents, depending on property valuations.
+Under the 2 per cent rates cap, the rates component rose an average of 0.4 per cent – or $4 – for residents, depending on property valuations.
 The commercial rates rise was 0.03 per cent, industry and farms 4.1 per cent and vacant residential 6.4 per cent.

 Public submissions on the council’s proposed budget close at 5pm on Tuesday 26 May.
 Copies of the budget are at greaterdandenong.com/document/34/council-plan-and-annual-budget